XlogicX/Learn/ASM_x64/README.md

 br
 ====
 You can breakpoint on labels and addresses.
-An example of breakpointing the beginning of the skeleton: br _start
+An example of breakpointing the beginning of the skeleton:<br>
+br _start<br>
-An example of breakpointing an arbitrary address in program memory: br *0x100a50
+An example of breakpointing an arbitrary address in program memory:<br>
+br *0x100a50<br>

 info files
 ====